-Local, state, and national datasets were reviewed and analyzed to update the hazard information included in this hazard mitigation plan.
-Local knowledge provided critical ground truthing, validation, and refinement of data, and helped to update local data sets and refine the relative hazard frequency (as guided by the Tribe's historic experience with those hazards).
-In addition, a team led by the Great Lakes Integrated Sciences and Assessment Center at the University of Michigan analyzed new downscaled climate projections from the University of Wisconsin for watersheds within an area that extended 40 miles beyond the geographic limits of the reservation boundaries.
-The ensemble average for projections under the "business-as-usual" climate scenario was used to inform the future risk profile for each hazard.
-Each hazard was individually scored based on a number of factors and the overall risk score was weighted based on whether that hazard is likely to increase or decrease in frequency or intensity or to remain static over time (see Part 3: Assessment Approach/Methodology for details).
-One illustrative example is how the frequency of extremely cold conditions is projected to decrease while the frequency of extreme heat events is projected to increase.
-Funding for this specific and detailed analysis of climate data was provided primarily as part of a simultaneous but separate project evaluating climate related vulnerability and associated adaptation options.
+Local, state, and national datasets for existing hazards were reviewed and analyzed for inclusion in this hazard mitigation plan.
+Local knowledge was used to ground truth, validate, refine, and update the local data sets and the relative frequency of hazards based on the Tribe's historic experience with those risks.
+In addition, the team, led by the Great Lakes Integrated Sciences and Assessment Center at the University of Michigan analyzed new downscaled climate projection from the University of Wisconsin for watersheds within 40 miles of the reservation boundaries.
+The ensemble average for projections under the "business-as-usual" climate scenario2 was used to inform the future risk profile for each hazard.
+Each hazard was individually scored based on a number of factors and the overall risk score was weighted based on whether that hazard is likely to become more frequent or intense in the future, remain the same, or decrease in frequency, severity, or magnitude (see Part 3: Assessment Approach/Methodology for details).
+One basic example is that the frequency of extremely cold conditions is projected to decrease while the frequency of extreme heat events is projected to increase.
+Funding for this specific and detailed analysis of climate data was provided primarily as part of a simultaneous but separate project evaluating the climate related vulnerability and options for adaptation.

-In an effort to leverage other recently-completed and ongoing planning activities and programs, the planning team reviewed a number of tribal policies and project reports.
-This included a review of: the State of Wisconsin 2016 Hazard Mitigation Plan; the Vilas County 2006 and 2013 All-Hazard Mitigation Plans; Iron County's 2018 Hazard Mitigation Plan; the Lac Courte Oreilles Band of the Lake Superior Ojibwe Hazard Mitigation Plan; the Sokaogon Chippewa Community All Hazards Mitigation Plan; and the Town of Lac du Flambeau's Comprehensive Plan.
+In an effort to leverage other on-going planning activities and programs, the project team reviewed a number of existing tribal policies and programs.
+This review included: the State of Wisconsin's 2016 Hazard Mitigation Plan; the Vilas County 2006 and 2013 All Hazard Mitigation Plans; Iron County's 2018 Hazard Mitigation Plan; the Lac Courte Oreilles Band of the Lake Superior Ojibwe Hazard Mitigation Plan; the Sokaogon Chippewa Community All Hazards Mitigation Plan; the Town of Lac du Flambeau's Comprehensive Plan; It also included Tribal Ordinances and Plans such as:

-&lt;sup>2 "Business-as-usual" is defined as the higher climate change scenarios currently in use termed RCP 8.5.
+2 "Business-as-usual" is defined as the higher climate change scenarios currently in use termed RCP 8.5.
 Emissions of greenhouse gasses in this scenario continue to rise at current rates and result in a radiative forcing of 8.5 Watts per Meter squared by the end of the century.